samwilson/hmw/content/people/frank-bertram-hussey.md

 He rose to the rank of Brigadier during WW2,[^FBHwar] and was discharged from the Army in 1958.[^CaptainHusseyDisplay]

-After the war, he married [Rae Wilson](./lilian-rae-wilson.html).
+After the war, he married {link|people/lilian-rae-wilson|Rae Wilson}.

+Frank retired from the Army in 1960, from the position of Directory of Inspection (in Melbourne).{ref|Army1969}

-Together they lived in Wyndham, where from 1960 to `63 he was an engineer on the Ord River Diversion Dam.
+Frank and Rae lived in Wyndham, where from 1960 to `63 he was an engineer on the Ord River Diversion Dam.

+In 1969 he was Col. Comdt.
+RAE in W. Cmd.{ref|Army1969}

+In 1949 as Directory of Army Transportation he was responsible for creating 36 Water Transport Squadron
+(formerly 3 Tn.
+Sqn., and 4 & 5 Water Tpt.
+Tp.) in East Fremantle.
+He was present at its 21st anniversary in 1970, when he was the Queen's representative of the RAE.{ref|Army1970}

 Frank died on 11 May 1985 at Hollywood Hospital in Perth.